-Hierarchy of catchments

-Any catchment may be nested or aggregated in a larger containing catchment or split into multiple sub units forming a hierarchy of catchments.
-Two types of catchment hierarchy are supported in HY_Features: basic nesting and dendritic aggregation: 1) Basic nesting allows any catchment to have a reference to a containing catchment (Figure 7).
-This allows collections of sub-catchments to be grouped into larger units, but does not define any particular interconnections between these sub-catchments.
-2) Dendritic hierarchiesFigure 8 are aggregates of catchments (Figure 8) with simple topological relationships that allow determination of contribution of flow to downstream catchments.
-To reflect the organization of catchments in dendritic networks, a special dendritic catchment is defined that permanently contributes exorheic flow to a receiving catchment, and an interior catchment of endorheic flow that contributes temporarily to a receiving catchment.
+Any catchment may also be nested in a larger containing catchment or split into multiple sub units to define catchment hierarchies.
+Two types of catchment hierarchical relations are supported in HY_Features: basic nesting and dendritic aggregation.
+Basic nesting allows any catchment to reference a containing catchment (Figure 7) without defining any particular interconnections between the two.
+Dendritic aggregations (Figure 8) consist of specialized dendritic catchments that contribute exorheic flow to an outlet and support simple topological relationships that allow determination of flow from upstream to downstream catchments.
+Specialized interior catchments add support for endorheic flow or interior drainage within dendritic aggregations.